Long Live the King, Baby!

 His performance was flawless despite confessing that he hadn’t sung in years except for in the shower.
 He admitted that he did miss the intimacy of the small audiences, but overall he was glad to leave the chaos of being the King behind him.
 He even did a few subtle karate moves on stage during his performance, the ones he was infamous for.

 Johnny Waterbank, local hero and Elvis fanatic, was the last one to go on stage.
 He said there was no way he could follow up that performance but he’d do his best.
-In fact, he said that if Elvis was great in all ways.
+In fact, he said that Elvis was great in all ways.
 He was a proud American the day Nixon made Elvis an honorary member of the DEA.
 As tough as Elvis was, Waterbank continued, he could have been one of those guys trained to protect the President.
 Now we all know that if Elvis had become a member of the Secret Service there was no way anyone would have risked taking a shot at Reagan if they thought they might miss and hit the King!
-Or risk his wrath of those sweet karate moves.
+Or risk the wrath of those sweet karate moves.
 It was high praise, for sure!

 Johnny Waterbank, our local Elvis, was lauded by the King who threw his support behind him to win the contest.
 It was a unanimous decision and Johnny hugged the King for his accolades.
 That’s when the King grabbed the microphone and directed the D.J. to hit his music.
 Elvis and Johnny belted out All Shook Up.